I'm Your Baby Tonight: Legacy

-According to Kelly Rowland, the singer got in the group Destiny's Child after auditioning for the group by singing the title track; Rowland revealed this information as a guest advisor on The Voice in 2017.
+According to Kelly Rowland, the singer got in the group Destiny's Child after auditioning for the group by singing the title track; Rowland revealed this information as a guest advisor on the thirteenth season of The Voice in 2017.
 The title track became the first number one pop single for its producers L.A.
 Reid and Babyface and helped to play a part in the success of LaFace Records, which Arista distributed, with its first successful releases occurring in 1991.
 The label would go on to have major success throughout the 1990s with artists such as Toni Braxton, TLC, Outkast, Pink and Usher.

 The album was described by author Ted Cox in his book on Houston as the album "captur[ing] Whitney in a transitional stage in her career."
 The project also personally influenced Houston to assert more control of her work.
-From then on, Houston would serve as executive producer on all of her subsequent albums after I'm Your Baby Tonight, including the soundtracks to The Bodyguard (1992) and The Preacher's Wife (1996), as well as the multi-artist soundtrack to Waiting to Exhale (1995) and other studio albums such as My Love Is Your Love (1998) and I Look to You (2009).
+From then on, Houston would serve as executive producer on all of her subsequent albums after I'm Your Baby Tonight, including her soundtracks to The Bodyguard (1992) and The Preacher's Wife (1996), as well as the multi-artist soundtrack to Waiting to Exhale (1995) and other studio albums such as My Love Is Your Love (1998) and I Look to You (2009).

 According to Matthew Hocter for the site Albumism in 2020, around the time of the album's 30th anniversary, he stated that the album "shifted her focus from big ballads and the occasional bop to a firm dance pop album, albeit with a few ballads included for good measure," while further declaring that the album had Houston "transition[ing] from brilliant singer to the legend we have come to know."
 In 2017, The Boombox ranked the album the eighth greatest new jack swing album of all time.